kangchangying-lang/Olist-E-commerce-Analysis/README.md

 # Olist E-Commerce Operational Performance Analysis

 ## Project Overview & Core Philosophy
-This repository serves as an evolving, end-to-end analytics project driven by Iterative Exploratory Data Analysis (EDA) within the Olist e-commerce ecosystem.
-Rather than delivering a static report, my approach centers on deep-dive data exploration—continually surface-mining the dataset to transform subtle anomalies into actionable business intelligence.
-I will be consistently expanding this repository with new investigative phases as further root-cause attribution unfolds.
+This repository tracks an evolving data analytics project focused on the Olist e-commerce dataset.
+Starting from baseline order volumes, I use Exploratory Data Analysis (EDA) to investigate core business metrics and uncover deeper operational insights.

+Rather than delivering a static, one-time dashboard, this project follows an ongoing investigative approach.
+I will consistently update this repository with new phases as the data exploration expands into deeper customer behavior and qualitative reviews.

 ---